-Ordinance No. 2019-19
+Ordinance No. 2021 - 80

-By Nick Haschke Sponsored By Mayor Cyril M. Kleem AN ORDINANCE
+By Jim Maxwell Sponsored By Mayor Cyril M. Klein

+AN ORDINANCE

-APPROVING AND RATIFYING A THREE-YEAR COLLECTIVE BARGAINING AGREEMENT BETWEEN THE CITY OF BEREA AND THE BEREA FIREFIGHTERS REPRESENTED BY LOCAL 1836 OF THE INTERNATIONAL ASSOCIATION OF FIREFIGHTERS, PURSUANT TO CHAPTER 4117 OF THE OHIO REVISED CODE, AND DECLARING AN EMERGENCY.
+APPROVING AND RATIFYING A THREE-YEAR COLLECTIVE BARGAINING AGREEMENT BETWEEN THE CITY OF BEREAL AND THE BEREAL FIREFIGHTERS, REPRESENTED BY LOCAL 1836 OF THE INTERNATIONAL ASSOCIATION OF FIREFIGHTERS, PURSUANT TO CHAPTER 4117 OF THE OHIO REVISED CODE, AND DECLARING AN EMERGENCY.

-WHEREAS, the Mayor of the City has reported to this Council that the Administration has undertaken collective bargaining negotiations with the International Association of Firefighters, represented by Local 1836, pursuant to Chapter 4117 of the Ohio Revised Code, in an effort to establish an Agreement between the City of Berea and the Bargaining Unit representing the Firefighters of the City; and
+WHEREAS, the Mayor of the City has reported to this Council that the Administration has undertaken collective bargaining negotiations with the International Association of Firefighters, Local 1836, in an effort to establish an Agreement between the City of Berea and the Bargaining Unit representing the Firefighters of the City; and

-WHEREAS, such negotiations resulted in an Agreement between the City of Berea and the said Bargaining Unit, a true copy of which Agreement is attached hereto as Exhibit "A" and made a part hereof, as if fully rewritten herein; and
+WHEREAS, such negotiations have developed a proposed Agreement between the City of Berea and the said Bargaining Unit, a true copy of which Agreement is attached hereto as Exhibit "A" and made a part hereof, as if fully rewritten herein; and

-WHEREAS, the Mayor has presented the proposed Collective Bargaining Agreement to this Council for its review, approval and ratification, with his recommendation that the said Agreement be so approved and ratified as a fair, just and equitable negotiation and settlement of all of the matters at issue between the City of Berea and the said Bargaining Unit; and
+WHEREAS, the Mayor has presented the proposed Collective Bargaining Agreement to this Council for its review, approval and ratification, with his recommendation that the Agreement be so approved and ratified as a fair, just and equitable negotiation and settlement of all matters at issue between the City of Berea and the said Bargaining Unit; and

-WHEREAS, said Agreement is for a three-year period covering January 1, 2019, through December 31, 2021.
+WHEREAS, the Agreement is for a three-year period covering January 1, 2022, through December 31, 2024.